 With increasing concerns about the potential negative health effects resulting from exposure to EMF radiation from cell towers, more communities are trying to fight the placement of such antennas.
 One of the problems such communities encounter is that municipalities are banned from denying cell sites based on health concerns.
+Why is cell tower opposition so hard?

 The 1996 Federal Telecommunications Act was a significant overhaul to the nation’s rules governing telecommunications.
 It received a lot of attention because of how it deregulated the industry, leading to consolidation of ownership of the nation’s information infrastructure.